MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 ### Notebook outline

-The Outlines (Table of Contents) presents the first markdown header of any markdown cell in a sidebar window for quick navigation.
+The Outlines or Table of Contents presents the first markdown header of any markdown cell in a sidebar window for quick navigation.
 The Outlines sidebar is resizable and collapsible to fit the screen in the best ways possible.
-You can select the **Outline** button on the notebook command bar to open or hide sidebar.
+You can select the **Outline** button on the notebook command bar to open or hide the sidebar.

 :::image type="content" source="media\author-execute-notebook\outline-option.png" alt-text="Screenshot showing where to select the Contents option." lightbox="media\author-execute-notebook\outline-option.png":::